 Submitting oneself to Sri Lanka’s legal process is an ordeal most tourists and expats (and, I imagine, local women) would rather avoid.
 The simple act of reporting can be torturous.
 One woman wrote of her experience reaching out for help from four police officers at the front desk of a police station.
 They heard her out and laughed, ‘as if I had just told them a joke’.
 When the tuktuk driver who had attempted to assault her entered the police station demanding she pay him for the journey, the officers told her she would have to ‘stay with them’ if she did not pay her would-be assaulter.
 ‘This is why the women rarely report incidents to the police.’

-Grandiose actions taken by the Sri Lankan authorities do little to solve the real issues.
+Grandiose actions taken by the Sri Lankan authorities seem to do little to solve the real issues.
 After Dutch tourists were brutally assaulted on Mirissa beach in 2018, the government responded with a sweeping gesture.
 Much of the beach infrastructure was bulldozed in a morass of short-sighted problem-solving.
 100 police officers, 24 Anti-Riot Squad personnel and a water cannon, as well as several teams of Special Task Force personnel, were deployed to oversee the demolition and prevent any protest.

 It was like using a sledgehammer to crack a nut: the collateral damage was huge, and unnecessary.
 Innocent people lost businesses and the town suffered because tourists had nothing to stay for.
 Such token gestures are big on pomp and circumstance, and little on tackling the cause—a lack of sex education and a society which marginalises (devoices) women.